emmattner/Work-Day-Scheduler/readme.md

 # What did I learn

-I further developed my knowledge of local storage abilities whilie implementing a new understanding of jQuery, Bootstrap and DayJS to create a dynamic application.
+I further developed my knowledge of local storage abilities while implementing a new understanding of jQuery, Bootstrap and DayJS to create a dynamic application.
 This application tested my understanding of Third Party API'S in particular DayJS to access the current time and date and jQuery which provides a simplified alternaitve to standard Javascript.

 # Deployment Link